 The Independence Day Festival takes place in Montgomery Park from 11:00 a.m. to 2:00 p.m. and is full of kids games, pony rides, a variety of food and drinks to enjoy along with the live music.
 The local little league All-Star game takes place at noon on the ball field as another bit of Americana at this community festival.

-Montgomery celebrates our sister city, Neiully-Plaisance, France with this annual fundraising street festival that helps to fund the many activities we do as a sister city.
+Montgomery celebrates our sister city, Neuilly-Plaisance, France with this annual fundraising street festival that helps to fund the many activities we do as a sister city.
 Bastille Day has a kid’s area with games and pony rides, two stages of live entertainment, 15+ food vendors, domestic and craft brews, wines and more in a festive setting.
-The City closes down Montgomery Road at Cooper to Remington on a Saturday mid-July and runs a fun-packed day from noon to 11pm.
+The City closes down Montgomery Road at Cooper to Remington on a Saturday mid-July and runs a fun-packed day from noon to 11:00 p.m.

-Kids line up to see, touch and get behind the wheel of the big rigs, tractors and equipment the City uses.
+Kids line up to see, touch and get behind the wheel of the big rigs, tractors, and equipment the City uses.
 City staff showcases their vehicles and interacts with the kids at this fun summer event.
-Fire, police, public works and some special military Humvees and Rumpke dump trucks setup for this FREE big rig display held on the first Thursday of the month from 9:00 a.m. to 11:00 a.m. at Weller Park.
+Fire, police, public works, and some special military Humvees and Rumpke dump trucks set up for this FREE big rig display held on the first Thursday of the month from 9:00 a.m. to noon at Weller Park.

 Dog Fest and K-9 Kerplunk